 it was not quiet ready because before making a prototype it was standard practice at Pininfarina to

 hammer out aluminum panels which conform to the surfaces and mount them on the wood model.
-The model

 was then taken into a courtyard and oil wiped over the aluminum surfaces so the sunlight could pick

 up the reflections on the surfaces, and of course point out eventual defects.
 This process went on